encointer/book/src/testnet-gesell-tutorial.md

 Define Meetup Locations

-We need to define in what region the currency shall be issued.
-For this we use the geojson standard to define a set of meetup places and add some meta-information about the currency.
+We need to define in what region the community shall be issued.
+For this we use the geojson standard to define a set of meetup places and add some meta-information about the community.
 You can use geojson.io to select meetup places on a map (define a few "Points").
 Make sure that you select places that are >100m apart.
 You also need to keep this minimal distance from other registered communities.

 The number of locations that you should define depends on the size of the population N you'd like to bootstrap.
 As a rule of thumb, there should be at least N locations in order to guarantee reasonable randomization.
 As a maximum of 12 people can attend the same meetup the hard lower limit is N/12.